Modular invariance groups and defect McKay-Thompson series: Invariance groups

 \subsection{\boldmath In $\SL(2, \mb Z)$}

-Turning to the invariance groups in $\SL(2, \mb Z)$, we begin by exposititing the method used by Lin and Shao to compute the invariance group of the defect McKay-Thompson series found in \cite{lin_duality_2021}.
-As we shall see, this method is not suited to the more general case, and so we develop an algorithm for determining the modular invariance group of any defect McKay-Thompson series in $\SL(2, \mb Z)$.
+Turning to the invariance groups in $\SL(2, \mb Z)$, we begin by expositing the method used by Lin and Shao to compute the invariance group of the defect McKay-Thompson series found in \cite{lin_duality_2021}.
+As we shall see, this method is not suited to the more general case, and so we develop an algorithm to determine the modular invariance group of any defect McKay-Thompson series in $\SL(2, \mb Z)$.